engaboda/analytica/README.md

 # Methodology
 my methodology while building any app trying to make everything readable <br>
-while adding test because test act like documentation.
+while adding test because tests act like documentation.

-writing piece of code then test it, sometime, i follow TDD for better outcomes. building the app from start to have very easy deployment process.
+writing piece of code then test it, sometime, sometimes I follow TDD for better outcomes. building the app from start to have very easy deployment process. also i like to separate serialization from handler.